Frequently Asked Questions

 What if I want to buy my pass online and head to the beach immediately?

 It can take up to 24-hours to verify your account.
 We highly recommend you plan ahead and purchase your pass BEFORE you head to the beach.
-Starting June 1, if you need immediate assistance, you can call the toll-free number provided to you when you sign up in the online beach pass system.
+If you need immediate assistance, you can call the toll-free number provided to you when you sign up in the online beach pass system.

 Can I still purchase a season beach parking pass in person?